 In Egypt, NGOs are required to apply for legal status and, according to Association Law 84-2003, NGOs must be registered with the Ministry of Social Affairs.
 There are an estimated 16,000 registered civic organizations in Egypt.
 In some cases, it may take years before the ministry rules on an application, and many groups are routinely rejected.
 If an NGO's application is rejected, it has few legal rights and can be shut down.
 Its members can be imprisoned.
 However, even registered NGOs must tread carefully when engaging in sensitive political issues, as some groups have been periodically closed or have had their legal status revoked.
 NGO's also must report all foreign donations to the Ministry of Social Affairs.
-Overall, tolerance for the activities of non-registered groups varies, and many NGOs operate without any legal protection.
-18
+Overall, tolerance for the activities of non-registered groups varies, and many NGOs operate without any legal protection.16

 Saad al-Din Ibrahim.
-In 2001, authorities closed the internationally-recognized Egyptian NGO known as the Ibn Khaldun Center for Development Studies and arrested its director, Saad al-Din Ibrahim, a sociology professor at American University of Cairo.
+In 2000, authorities closed the internationallyrecognized Egyptian NGO known as the Ibn Khaldun Center for Development Studies and arrested its director, Saad al-Din Ibrahim, a sociology professor at American University of Cairo.
 Ibrahim, who also holds U.S. citizenship, was arrested for defaming Egypt by describing discrimination against Coptic Christians and for not reporting a foreign donation from the European Union for a voter education project.
-The international community condemned Ibrahim's detention and conviction, and the United States threatened to withhold Egypt's foreign aid if Ibrahim wasn't released.
-On March 18, 2003, an Egyptian court acquitted Ibrahim, and he was released.
+The international community condemned Ibrahim's detention and conviction, and the United States withheld extra foreign assistance in protest.17 On March 18, 2003, an Egyptian court acquitted Ibrahim, and he was released.
 Analysts note that Ibrahim is not a popular figure in Egyptian politics but is respected at home and abroad for his work to promote reform.
 During the September 2005 presidential election, Ibrahim helped organize election monitors to observe the voting process and report violations.